 - Fiber: 4.5% max

 2. Annamaet 32% Ultra Dog Food - Best for Active Border Collies

 If you're looking for a protein-rich formula that's designed for working dogs, this option may be for you.
 32% of the calories come from the protein.
 The main sources of protein include chicken meal and fish meal from herring.

 As a carbohydrate, the dog food utilizes brown rice.
 Algae is used as a source of Omega 3 fatty acids to keep the skin healthy.

 The dog food also contains proteinated minerals.
 They make the protein sources more effective in developing lean muscle mass while also improving the immune system to help fight off harmful diseases.

 It's a fairly simple formula that contains impactful ingredients that can enhance a Border Collie's overall health.

-5. Purina Pro Plan Focus Puppy Large Breed Dry Dog Food
+3. Purina Pro Plan Focus Puppy Large Breed Dry Dog Food - Best for Puppies

 Purina's high-quality offering contains a number of ingredients that can directly benefit Border Collies.
 Designed to improve focus, it contains DHA from fish oil that helps stimulate the brain and improve vision.